shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 \right.
 $$

 Again, initially it fills out almost linearly.
-The curve starts to flatten out as you build up your collection, anxiously waiting for the last few pieces to come.
+The curve starts to flatten out as you build up your collection, anxiously waiting for the last few pieces to arrive.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/animal_crossing/fossils_collector_4.png" />